 ACE Chemistry II continues the study of principles of chemistry and its quantitative aspects.
 Students will take an in depth look at solutions, rate of reaction, equilibrium, acids, bases, thermodynamics, and electrochemistry.
 Descriptive chemistry is integrated throughout the course.
-The final grade is determined by exam and quiz grades, lab grades, and the final exam.
+The American Chemical Society exam is used as a comprehensive final exam at the end of the course.
+The final grade is determined by exam and quiz grades, lab grades, lab exams, and the final exam.
 A student may opt to challenge the AP exam.